miskapoyry/TicketGuru-Scrum-ritarit/APIDocumentaatio.md

 ## Ticket Resource

-The Ticket Resource allows you to manage ticketd in the TicketGuru application.
+The Ticket Resource allows you to manage tickets in the TicketGuru application.
 It supports updating, retrieving, and deleting tickets.

 * [Show all tickets](ticketAPI/get.md) : `GET /api/tickets`